-How thick are tiny house walls will be the main question answered in this 2021 guide.
+How thick are tiny house walls will be the main question answered in this 2023 guide.

 With the minimal space, you have to play with; you need to ensure you’re taking advantage of every centimeter while ensuring you don’t overlook any area.

 After reading today’s post, you should know a thing or two about the interior measurement of each room, the thickness of your tiny house wall, as well as some brilliant tips on planning your tiny house floor plans.

 Tiny home framing: What you should know

 Without mincing words, framing your tiny home is among the most exciting aspects of your tiny home building projects, especially if you decide to go the DIY route.

 Before you even lay the walls in your home, the base must be leveled, so taking extra time to get this right wouldn’t be a waste of time as it will make things a lot easier later.

 Tiny home walls: How thick should your walls be?

 There is a lot of confusion regarding the right thickness for your tiny home walls.

 Like we mentioned right from the get-go when building your tiny home, you’ll need to account for every inch, especially considering that you have limited space to play with.

 For instance, a typical tiny home that features a standard 2×4 wood to scale has exterior walls up to 5″ thick.

 - The interior drywall usually measures 0.5″ inch thickness.